juicecable/Indigester/README.md

 - Forensically decrypts cache files
 - Extracts archieves
 - Keeps all of the original metadata (such as date created)
+- Copies the exact directory structure
+- Portable and extremely flexible

 ### Instructions: